 How to report grasshopper outbreaks

-Report a grasshopper outbreak or request a survey by filling out an online form to find out if treatment is advised.
+Report a grasshopper outbreak by filling out this online form.